-SetActiveCoordinateSystem/GetActiveCoordinateSystemIndex Specifies the index of which coordinate system to use as the input field.
-The default index is 0, which is the first coordinate system.
+- SetActiveCoordinateSystem/GetActiveCoordinateSystemIndex Specifies the index of which coordinate system to use as when computing spatial locations in the mesh.
+The default index is 0, which is the first coordinate system. - Execute Takes a data set, executes the filter on a device, and returns a data set that contains the result. - SetFieldsToPass/GetFieldsToPass Specifies which fields to pass from input to output.

-SetOutputFieldName/GetOutputFieldName Specifies the name of the output field generated.

-Execute Takes a data set, executes the filter on a device, and returns a data set that contains the result.

-SetFieldsToPass/GetFieldsToPass Specifies which fields to pass from input to output.
 By default all fields are passed.
 See Section 9.2.2 for more details.